alifirhas/cmdk-revision/src/520-535/522-The-battle-of-authority-and-power.md

 The battle, from the very beginning, entered a state of intense heat...

-Imperius and Tyrael wanted to command the army to fight, especially Imperius, he was the supreme commander of the entire high heaven, but before he could call for an order, they were entangled by Roy.
+Imperius and Tyrael wanted to command the army to fight, especially Imperius, he was the supreme commander of the entire High Heaven, but before he could call for an order, they were entangled by Roy.

 After changing his passive defensive stance, Roy started to take the initiative to attack this time.
 The huge misty wing behind him slammed into the ground, and they saw the overwhelming black flames appear in the entire sky, the black flames dissipated.
 Clouds and mists within a few thousand meters rolled towards the four archangels.